Psychological Science, MS

 Financial Aid

 The M.S. in Psychological Science program is self-supporting.
-The program does not accept non-statuatory tuition waivers, and students enrolled in this program are ineligible to hold waiver-generating appointments.
+The program does not accept non-statutory tuition waivers, and students enrolled in this program are ineligible to hold waiver-generating appointments.

-Please refer to this link for the current graduate tuition and fees: https://registrar.illinois.edu/tuition-fee-rates
+Please refer to the Office of the Registrar's website for the current graduate tuition and fees.

 Enrollment for this program spans 4 semesters.
 Credit hours will range from 6–12 (or more) each semester, depending on course availability, international/domestic status, and student goals.
 International students are required to register for 12 credit hours to maintain F-1/J-1 student status.

 Information regarding fees depends on the individual applicant.
-Fees are explained at http://registrar.illinois.edu/fee-info.
+Fees are explained on the Office of the Registrar's website.
 Please note that these costs do not include housing, transportation or other costs of living expenses.

 for the Master of Science in Psychological Science